blacklightpy/vaultofknowledge/World Exploration/Literature/Origin of Writing.md

 				- Proto-Germanic word \*ansuz
 ---

 - So obviously, when Proto-Indo-Aryans split into Indo-Iranians and Indo-Aryans, they mixed up the words, and Indo-Aryans formed a happy religion in India, while Indo-Iranians met the exiled Jews and helped them get back their land, and introduced the idea of daivs and idol worship as demons to them.
 So the Jews said "WRITE THAT DOWN".
-So later on, Islam came, and stuck with the same idea that idol worshippers are demons and must be destroyed at all costs.
+So later on, Islam came, and stuck with the same idea that idol worshipers are demons and must be destroyed at all costs.
 Then Islam went on spreading their religion, and they reached India and guess what, they found idol worship.
 So they looked at each other, and said, bruh, the bastards are here.
 "FUCKING kill them" (Zach star voice).
 So they destroyed our culture and our places of worship.
 - From Zoroastrians, Jews learned monotheism, and El and Yahweh became one; They learned to hate idols, and they also learned individual morality, which up until then was such that sons inherit the sins of the ancestors.
 They also learned the concept of a fiery hell, judgement and the end days from Zoroastrianism.
 	- Book of Daniel (El is my Judge) first reveals the end times, directly after the period of Babylonian Exile.
 - [[Hatred of Idol Worship]]

 > - But the Jews found also in the Persian faith the one among all religions most like their own, in this, that it had no idols (https://www.theatlantic.com/magazine/archive/1869/08/zoroaster-and-the-zend-avesta/630001/)
 > - Zoroaster quickly perceived that the ancient monotheistic religion of the Aryas was degenerating into a state of image and idol worship (https://oll.libertyfund.org/page/zoroaster-s-teachings)
-> - We never worshipped murtis (idols) (http://parsizoroastrianism.com/Tenets/noidols33.html)
+> - We never worshiped murtis (idols) (http://parsizoroastrianism.com/Tenets/noidols33.html)

 - A murti is actually the vessel for the spirit of god, not a god; produced according to Shilpa Shasthras. (https://en.wikipedia.org/wiki/Prana_Pratishtha), from (https://en.wikipedia.org/wiki/Murti)
 	- This also explains the concept of ishta-devas and ishta-devatas (it's just what nature of god resonates with your feelings as a diverse person)